merdok/homebridge-webos-tv/README.md

   - Most probably there are also other values possible which i didn't find yet (like settings or voice command), you can try typing some other values and if you find some that work then please let me know
 - `remoteSequenceButtons` [optional]
 Wheter the remote sequence buttons service is enabled.
 This allows to run a sequence of remote control button presses. **Default: "" (disabled)**
   - Set an array of objects as the value.
-An object needs to have the following properties:
+An object can have the following properties:
     - *sequence* - an array of remote control keys.
 For possible values see `remoteControlButtons` above,
     - *name* - an optional name,
     - *interval* - an optional interval beetwen sequence actions.
 Can be a single value or an array of values.
 Default is 500ms